mturan33/mturan33/README.md

     Hi there, I'm Mehmet Turan
     <a href="https://www.linkedin.com/in/mehmetturanyardimci/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>
   </h1>
-  <h3>A Junior Robotics Software Engineer passionate about AI and Autonomous Systems.</h3>
+  <h3>A Robotics Software Engineer passionate about AI and Autonomous Systems.</h3>
 </div>

 ---

 ### 👨‍💻 About Me

-I am a Computer Engineering graduate specializing in **Robotics, AI, and Autonomous Systems**.
-I thrive on building real-world intelligent systems and contributing to high-impact R&D teams.
+I am a recent Computer Engineering graduate from **Çukurova University**, specializing in **Robotics, AI, and Autonomous Systems**.
+I am driven by the challenge of building real-world intelligent systems and am eager to contribute to high-impact R&D teams.

-- 🔭 I’m currently working on a benchmarking framework for local path planners using **ROS and the BARN dataset**.
+- 🤖 My focus is on applying modern AI techniques, particularly **Deep Reinforcement Learning**, to solve complex robotics tasks.
-- 🤖 I have 3 years of experience leading a university UAV team, managing projects with **YOLO, ROS, and Gazebo**.
+- 🎓 I led a university UAV team for 3 years, managing projects with **YOLO, ROS, and Gazebo**.
 - 🧠 My experience includes developing object detection systems with **YOLOv4-v8** and integrating them with platforms like **Isaac Sim, Jetson Nano, and Pixhawk**.
-- 🎓 My final year project on local planner benchmarking is currently **under publication review**.
+- 📄 My final year project on local planner benchmarking is currently **under publication review**.
-- 💬 Ask me about **Robotics, Computer Vision, and Autonomous Navigation**.
+- 💬 Ask me about **Robotics, Reinforcement Learning, and Autonomous Navigation**.
 - 📫 How to reach me: **mehmetturanyardimci@hotmail.com**

 ---